Last week I confidently posted this boudoir photo to my Instagram feed. With in minutes I had followers dropping like dead flies.

 And then I proceeded to mentally debate with myself over it….over and over and over.
 The big questions being, how do I balance not letting fear of rejection dictate my actions while being respectful with what I post.

-After much internal debate, I decided that I am going to repost this image and will occasionally post some that are similar.
-But I’m also going to take a step further and share WHY I have decided that I will post this image and share with you a little bit behind why I did it!
+After much internal debate, I decided that I am going keep posting boudoir image...occasionally.
+But I’m also going to take a step further and share and share with you a little bit behind WHY!

 I am ok with losing followers.

 I respect when someone does not wish to follow me due to being offended (or the other popular word with us homeschoolers would be “defrauded") regardless of how much skin is showing.
 I had people unfollow me even when I posted a behind the scenes boudoir shot…sans model.
 And I’m ok with that because if it’s an issue, let them unfollow, I respect their decision and I won’t fight to get them back.

 I'm a Christian.
 I believe in boudoir photography.